-Our operations may not be profitable, particularly in the near term.
+Our operations may not be profitable.

-Whilst we have made a small profit for the 2016 financial year, a small loss for the 2017 financial year and a profit in the 2018 year by virtue of the recognition of the lump sum service fee from LifeScan, which is restricted pursuant to the Term Sheet Agreement with Siemens, our operations may not be profitable in the future.
-To date, we have funded our operations and capital expenditures from revenue from quarterly service fees from LifeScan and the sale of other products and provision of services and with proceeds from the sale of our securities, debt financing, government grants and rebates including the research and development tax incentive income and interest on investments.
-After 2018 we will no longer have the benefit of quarterly service fees from LifeScan and the revenue from the sale of other products and provision of services will only fund a small portion of our operating expenses.
-Our revenues from the sale of our Xprecia Stride product by Siemens were significantly lower in 2018 than in 2017 and we do not expect that those revenues will increase significantly or at all in 2019.
-We may also require additional capital to fund our business operations, which may not be available on acceptable commercial terms, or at all.
+Whilst we have made a small profit for the 2016 financial year and a small loss for the 2017 financial year, our operations may not be profitable in the future.
+To date, we have funded our operations and capital expenditures from revenue from the sale of products and provision of services and with proceeds from the sale of our securities, debt financing, government grants and rebates including the research and development tax incentive income and interest on investments.
+We may, however, require additional capital to fund our business operations, which may not be available on acceptable commercial terms, or at all.